Skip to main content

 Eligibility and application procedures

-• All finalists competing in the final live round must provide an accompanist for the competition and also, if selected as the First Place winner, for the public recital.
-Both the applicant and the accompanist must be available to travel to Boone, NC on June 29, for the final round of competition at 10am.
+• All finalists competing in the final live round must provide an accompanist for the competition and also, if selected as the First Place winner(s), for the public recital.
+Both the applicant and the accompanist must be available to travel to Boone, NC on July 2 for the final round of the competition at 1pm.
 Finalists and accompanists are responsible for their own travel expenses.

-• First Place winner must stay and perform full 45-60-minute recital at 3pm, shortly following the competition.
+• First Place winner must stay and perform a full 45-60-minute recital at 7:30pm.

-• Competition is open to all instruments/voices (individuals only, plus accompanist, if applicable.
-String trios/quartets not permitted).
+• Competition is open to all instruments/voices (individuals, plus accompanist, if applicable, as well as small chamber ensembles).

 • A First Place Winner from a previous Rosen-Schaffel Competition is not eligible to return for future competitions.